BlutopiaHub/Blutonium-2.0/README.md

 ## ADDITIONS
 - Warning system.
 This includes the commands b/warn b/warns b/warn-remove and b/warns-given.
 After a set amount of warns, the user can be auto-banned, if the setting is enabled.
-- Hackbanning. b\hackban b\unhackban.
+- Hackbanning. `b\hackban` `b\unhackban`.
 Prematurely ban someone who isn't in the server.
 As soon as they join they will be banned.
-- More options in Config, b\config autoban and b\config maxwarns.
+- More options in Config, `b\config` autoban and `b\config` maxwarns.
 You can set whether a user is auto-banned after an amount of warns.
 This amount is set by maxwarns and the banning is toggled with autoban.
-- b\mutelist command see all the active mutes in the guild.
+- `b\mutelist` command see all the active mutes in the guild.
 - b/dev tempcmd to write code from inside of discord.
 - Added some new messages when starting up the bot.

 ## UPDATES
-- Updated b\mute.
+- Updated `b\mute`.
 Muting is now always a temporary mute.
 But you can still mute people for hundreds of years (literally).
-- Updated b\minecraft.
-The Minecraft command was split into subcommand now, there are 6 subcommand server hypixel head body avatar and player.
+- Updated `b\minecraft`.
+The Minecraft command was split into subcommand now, there are 6 subcommand `server` `hypixel` `head` `body` `avatar` and `player`.
 - Head and body show a 3d view of the Minecraft user's head and body.
-You can also add arguments to the command --size, --nohelm, --left. --size will of course change the size desired. --nohelm removes the Minecraft "helmet" from the skin.
-And --left will make the 3d body or head be facing left.
+You can also add arguments to the command `--size`, `--nohelm`, `--left`. `--size` will of course change the size desired. `--nohelm` removes the Minecraft "helmet" from the skin.
+And `--left` will make the 3d body or head be facing left.
-- Avatar and Player will show a 2d view of the skin's head or body respectively. they have the same args besides --left because they are 2D.
+- `Avatar` and `Player` will show a 2d view of the skin's head or body respectively. they have the same args besides `--left` because they are 2D.
-- Hypixel fetches a user's hypixel stats from the hypixel API.
+- `Hypixel` fetches a user's hypixel stats from the hypixel API.
-- Server fetches info on any online Minecraft server.
+- `Server` fetches info on any online Minecraft server.
-- b\snipe is now per channel and has the time deleted in the embed.
+- `b\snipe` is now per channel and has the time deleted in the embed.
-- b\avatar, b\servericon and b\enlarge now will work a lot better as the bot will download the image and send it as a file now.
+- `b\avatar`, `b\servericon` and `b\enlarge` now will work a lot better as the bot will download the image and send it as a file now.
 - just running b/cfg without a subcommand now shows all the settings available and what they're set to.
-- Split the b\rankcard command into subcommands instead of using *args
+- Split the `b\rankcard `command into subcommands instead of using *args

 ## FIXES
 - Users can no longer ban/kick/mute other users with top roles that are above or equal to them.